Partners in Flight

 The PIF website has a wealth of free resources for bird conservation.
 Surf the site yourself, or go directly to the resources below that we’ve identified for land trusts.

 PIF promotes a proactive and science-based planning approach that sets priorities and objectives for landbird conservation at regional and continental scales.
-The continental plan identifies regional “stewardship species” that are most important for land trusts to focus on within a given region.
+The continental Landbird Conservation Plan identifies regional “stewardship species” that are most important for land trusts to focus on within a given region.
 These priorities can be used by land trusts in their planning, or to justify grants, easements, or acquisitions.

 PIF’s impressive database of land bird species’ conservation status and needs can be sorted by Bird Conservation Region, which will be most useful to land trusts.
 On the main page, click on the 2012 update.
 In the database, click on “BCR Breeding List” and then “Select a BCR”.
 On the map the opens up, locate the BCR that overlaps with your land trust’s service area.
 Then you can find scores for species in your area.
 Knowing the priority levels of the species can help you determine what priority species you might focus your efforts on for protection or management.